Skip to Content

 Zone 7 Planting Schedule

-1. Frost Protection – Use row covers when temperatures drop below 28°F
+1. Frost Protection – Deploy row covers when temperatures drop below 28°F to shield tender crops

-2. Soil Preparation – Add compost in late January for spring readiness
+2. Soil Preparation – Mix compost into beds by late January for nutrient-rich planting zones

 Zone 8 Planting Schedule